chk7082/henesys2ellinia/README.md

 - The copyright of the training images belongs to [Nexon](https://www.nexon.com/Home/Game) game - [Maplestory](https://maplestory.nexon.com/Home/Main)
 - So I can't share the training images I've used, please understand

-For those who like maple or those who have played it, I hope this would be a little bit of fun for them.
+For those who like Maplestory or those who have played it, I hope this would be a little bit of fun for them.

 <br>
 <br>